memory140662/spring_demo/README.md

 You should modify the db source in <a href="src/main/java/tw/com/demo/config/APConfig.java" >this.</a>

-And you should doing something follow below
+And you should do something follow below

 On Eclipse :